davidoram/dynamic_forms3/README.txt

 child_index is replaced with the value in the df_index['child_index'], in this case 0, so will resolve to the correctly selected childs name eg: 'Tom'

+This sample also adds the ability to manipulate lists better.
+When the section inside a df_form has a type of "list", then the contents are rendered as an HTML table with a button to "Add" a new row.
+When the button is clicked a new row is added to the array of data as identified in the "json_path" and the user is taken to the child form, bound to the data in the new row.
+Note that there is no need to fill the new row with default data.

+No validation occurs in this sample

+Work is complete on this sample and the work appears in the sample2 directory.
+To build the samples run sample2/bin/compile.sh and open the output/df_form1.html files in your browser

 Data Structures